Vegas is synonymous with grandeur, meaning, there’s a frick-ton of “Instagrammable” photo ops to fill your vacation album.

 Other Notable Las Vegas Photo Opportunities

 Natural Wonders: Just outside Las Vegas lie some amazing natural attractions.
-I’ve had the chance to visit, and photograph, Valley of Fire State Park and Red Rock National Conservation Area – Both are unreal and offer numerous photo opportunities of a lifetime.
+I’ve had the chance to visit Valley of Fire State Park and Red Rock National Conservation Area – Both are unreal and offer numerous photo opportunities of a lifetime.

 Hoover Dam: A man-made attraction, Hoover Dam is a short drive from Las Vegas, and offers the chance to snap photos not possible elsewhere.

-Seven Magic Mountains: Located a short drive from the Strip to the south, Seven Magic Mountains is an art installation in the middle of the desert that’s comprised of 7 stacks of colorful boulders.
+Seven Magic Mountains: Located a short drive south of the Strip, this art installation in the middle of the desert comprises 7 stacks of colorful boulders.

 See Also: Rookie Mistakes in Las Vegas to Avoid and a First Time in Las Vegas Checklist.